atthatmatt/bildaid-template/intenshion/README.md

 Objecshions request work justified by polishy, including Polishy changes.

 ### Cashe
 Cashes coordinate behavior that reduces target objecshions below their action threshold.
-This does not mean polishy violations must be eliminated and the cashe does not have to close.
-The threshold is a living negotiation.
+This does not mean polishy violations must be eliminated and the cashe need not close.
+The thresholds are negotiated and may evolve.

 ### Acshion
-Acshions are work planning modules that self-assemble into long plans.
+Acshions are modular work-planning units that self-assemble into plan graphs.
 Acshions have a [use>do>get] structure with additional details.

 ## Details